 how the rate case process works.

 Pipes, pumps and plants are aging beyond repair and newer technologies have maintenance and repair needs, too.
-Over the next 10 years, we need to spend more than $500 million to repair, rehabilitate and replace aging infrastructure — including $163 million to keep our wastewater systems operating at a safe and reliable level for you and the environment.
+Over the next 10 years, we need to spend more than $600 million to repair, rehabilitate and replace aging infrastructure to keep our water and wastewater systems operating at a safe and reliable level for you and the environment.

 And the costs to take your wastewater away, treat it properly and put it to new use recharging the underground aquifer or watering public parks, play areas and golf courses are increasing.

-There's a lot more to wastewater than flushing it down the drain, and the best way to manage how this impacts your bill now and in the future is to bring all of our wastewater districts together.
+There's a lot more to wastewater than flushing it down the drain.
+The best way to manage how this impacts your bill now and in the future is with one, larger, consolidated wastewater districts.